Configuration

 File Selection (Directory Traversal)

-When you run commands on directories (panache format ., panache lint ., panache debug format .), Panache supports include/exclude selectors:
+When you run commands on directories (panache format ., panache lint ., panache debug format .), Panache supports include and exclude selectors:

 exclude = [".git/", "build/"]